brikis98/yevgeniy-brikman-homepage/_posts/2009-07-12-crossfit-strengthpower-hybrid.md

 likely to slowly see [overtraining symptoms](http://en.wikipedia.org/wiki/Overtraining).
 To deal with these, I'd suggest the following for reducing workout volume:

-<li>If you're really fried after a metcon, it's ok to skip the skill work:
-when you're that tired, you probably won't get much out of it anyway.
+1. If you're really fried after a metcon, it's ok to skip the skill work: when you're that tired, you probably won't get much out of it anyway.
-</li>1.
-In general, I've found that the o-lifts (snatch, clean) and upper body
-power lifts (OH and bench press) don't impact my recovery too much.
+1. In general, I've found that the o-lifts (snatch, clean) and upper body power lifts (OH and bench press) don't impact my recovery too much.
 However, squats and especially deadlifts almost always do.
 Skipping 20 rep squats one week or deadlifts another week can go a surprisingly long way to helping you